The last words my Grandpa spoke to me

 The last words he spoke to me had been a warning, like a plea.

 The symptoms of a ‘sickness’ were becoming more obvious.
-My need for a doctor, for someone to tell me and heal whatever was clearly wrong with me, was becoming more obvious.
-I’d sought help in 12-step recovery.
+My need for a doctor, for someone to diagnose me and heal whatever was clearly wrong with me, was becoming more obvious.
+Over the years, I’d sought help in 12-step recovery.
 In therapy.
 In New Age teachers and gurus.
 In self-help and spiritual disciplines.
 But here I was - my heart more cold and calloused than ever.
 I was more deeply ashamed and afraid than ever.
-You might say my ‘heart’ was being examined and revealed to me by the Holy Spirit.
-The divine Doctor, in His mercy, comes to us before we ever come to Him.

-He showed me that all of us are born with the same, inherited ‘heart’ condition.
-When my Grandpa implored me to be preventative, to have myself examined, my ‘heart’ was already very sick.
-In fact, I’d been born with the same soul-deep sickness as him: sin.
-I didn’t trust God to love me, help me, or heal me.
-I learned that we’re all born with this ‘heart’ defect since Adam, and that we make ourselves more sick when we walk in sin and refuse to trust God.
-I learned that I’d been making myself sicker and sicker as I went my own way, rather than God’s way.
+I learned that we’re all born with this ‘heart’ defect since Adam, and that we make ourselves more sick when we walk in that distrust.
+I learned that I’d been making myself sicker and sicker for a long time - every time I went my own way instead of God’s way.
 My condition was progressive and terminal if left untreated.
 Sin had made my heart hardened and calloused, like stone.

-I also learned that there was a cure, and one (only one) Doctor who could truly put a stop to and heal the damaged caused by my sin.
-He’d been the last one I’d wanted or been willing to turn to - Jesus.
+I also learned that there was a cure, and one (only one) Doctor who could put a stop to and heal the damaged caused by my sin.
+He’d been the last one I’d wanted or been willing to turn to.
+Jesus.
 I’d turned to everything for a ‘cure’ except Him.
 But out of His great love for me, He had continued to reach out and extend His help and hand to me.

 I was born again.
 I received a new heart, His heart - and a new life, His life.